2025–26 Aberdeen F.C. season: September

 On Deadline Day, Kevin Nisbet re-joined the club on a permanent basis from Millwall for £300,000.
 Swedish International Jesper Karlsson joined on loan from Bologna.
 Shayden Morris left for Luton Town for an undisclosed fee.
 Stuart Armstrong signed a two year deal on a free.
 Aston Villa signed Fletcher Boyd for an undisclosed fee believed to be close a to a million pounds and joined up with their Academy.
 Ester Sokler left on a season loan deal to Serbian club Radnički Kragujevac.
 Dimitar Mitov, Topi Keskinen, Nicolas Milanovic and Kjartan Már Kjartansson along with youngsters Cooper Masson and Rodrigo Vitols were called up for the September Internationals.
+The club went on a score-less run in September and were knocked out of the League Cup by Motherwell.